bwplotka/mimic/README.md

   **300 hundreds lines functions ARE acceptable here.**

 * Particularly do NOT try to circumvent the need to understand the upstream product.
-If you use Golang to configure a product, you need to understand how to use that product just as if you were configuring it directly.
+If you use Go to configure a product, you need to understand how to use that product just as if you were configuring it directly.